microsoftgraph/ios-objectivec-snippets-rest-sample/README.md

-# Office 365 iOS Unified API Snippets Preview
+# Office 365 iOS Microsoft Graph Snippets

 ## Introduction

-The Office 365 unified API exposes multiple APIs from Microsoft cloud services through a single REST API endpoint.
-This repository shows you how to access multiple resources, including Microsoft Azure Active Directory (AD) and the Office 365 APIs, by making HTTP requests to the Office 365 unified API in an iOS application.
+The Office 365 Microsoft Graph API, formerly known as the unified API (Preview), exposes multiple APIs from Microsoft cloud services through a single REST API endpoint.
+This repository shows you how to access multiple resources, including Microsoft Azure Active Directory (AD) and the Office 365 APIs, by making HTTP requests to the Office 365 Microsoft Graph API in an iOS application.

-**Note: If possible, please use this sample with a "non-work" or test account in Office 365.
-With the current version of the project, it does not clean up the created objects in your mailbox, calendar, contacts, and objects created from additional operations.
-At this time you'll have to manually remove these artifacts, for example, sample mails, contacts, and calendar events.**
+> Note: Try out the [Get started with Office 365 APIs](http://dev.office.com/getting-started/office365apis?platform=option-ios#setup) page which simplifies registration so you can get this sample running faster.

 ## Prerequisites
 * [Xcode](https://developer.apple.com/xcode/downloads/) from Apple
 * Installation of [CocoaPods](https://guides.cocoapods.org/using/using-cocoapods.html)  as a dependency manager.